Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 What about the fabrics?

-Just as a restaurant may work with several suppliers for its fish, meats, and wine selection, we work with a factory which sources its fabrics from many different mills and distributors.
+We work with an excellent factory in North Carolina that sources its fabrics from many different mills and distributors.
 That is why you will see us link to the factory's selection of fabrics, and when you ask us for details, we may need to ask the factory to ask the mill or distributor for that information.

-Most fabrics have a cleaning code that harkens back to when professional cleaning services used solvent based cleaners and water based cleaners.
-Most modern cleaning services today do not use solvent based cleaners, instead using powerful suction to remove all the moisture when cleaing with a nontoxic water based cleaner.
+Most modern cleaning services today do not use solvent based cleaners, instead using powerful suction to remove all the moisture when cleaning with a nontoxic water based cleaner.

-Because most US fabric mills are gone and/or overseas now, and most fabrics we see come in thinner, with a reinforcement backing, it is very important that he backings not get wet or, with any spot cleaning, be permitted to remain wet.
-The backings can become compromised over time after a single exposure to moisture, leading to stretching, unravelling, or other adverse effects, sometimes months after the area was allowed to become wet.
-If you have a fabric that you believe has a cleaning code, click here to see what our suppliers recommend for care instructions.
+The backings can become compromised over time after a single exposure to moisture, leading to stretching, unraveling, or other adverse effects, sometimes months after the area was allowed to become wet.
+If you have a fabric that you believe has a cleaning code, click here to see what our Temple Furniture advises for care instructions.

 COM: Customer's Own Material

-We will use fabric provided by a consumer subject to our inspection and handling schedule.
-We must ensure the fabric is defect-free, because we are responsible in the event that a slub, run or defect goes undetected into the production of your furniture.
-We will not handle COM orders where the fabric is sent directly to the factory unless the consumer is willing to waive rights to all warranty and claims.
-COM yardage must be shipped directly to our store in Maine.
-We will accept fabric only after the consumer has placed an order with 100% deposit paid, because we need to first place the order with the factory to have reference numbers to use when submitting the inspected fabric for production.
+We must inspect and report the condition of the fabric, because we are responsible in the event that a slub, run or defect goes undetected into the production of your furniture.
+We may not handle COM orders where the fabric is sent directly to the factory unless the consumer is willing to waive rights to all warranty and claims.

 What if the furniture doesn't fit, can I return it?